Optimized HDBSCAN clustering for reconstructing the merger history of the Milky Way: applications and limitations

-Our optimized \texttt{HDBSCAN} model can retrieve mergers up to $z_{\rm acc}\sim3$ (see Fig.~\ref{fig:merger_tree_acc}).
-However, when applied to a data set contaminated by in situ stars, only galaxies accreted after $z_{\rm acc} \simeq 1$ are retrieved as dominant progenitors of the clusters.
-This is similar to the results of \citet{Thomas2025}, which show that their methodology is effective for mergers that occur in the last $6-7$~Gyr.
+These findings are similar to the results of \citet{Thomas2025}, who show that their methodology is effective for mergers that occurred in the last $6-7$~Gyr.
 However, because the purity of the \texttt{HDBSCAN} clusters does not change significantly between the accreted-only and accreted + in situ data sets, we argue that the presence of the in situ population in the clustering data set mainly impacts the number and type of detectable mergers.
 We note that the problem could be attenuated when using observations, as the \texttt{Auriga} simulated haloes may have a higher fraction of in situ stars than measured in the Milky Way \citep{Monachesi_auriga_2019}.
 Therefore, we expect that a higher fraction of the assembly history of the Milky Way could be retrieved with our methodology than implied by the results from clustering on accreted + in situ stars in Section~\ref{sec:with_in situ}.
 Moreover, there are other machine learning methods that can very efficiently separate in situ stars from accreted stars \citep{Ostdiek2020,Sante2024}, before applying any clustering methods.
 Using these methods in combination, one would expect a higher rate of success in finding substructures, even in the case of heavy contamination by in situ stars.